First presidency of Joaquín Crespo

-The first presidency of Joaquín Crespo (1884–1886) was elected by the Federal Council in 1884 and operated under the political hegemony of Antonio Guzmán Blanco.
+The first presidency of Joaquín Crespo (1884–1886) was elected by the Venezuelan Federal Council in 1884 and operated under the political hegemony of Antonio Guzmán Blanco.
 Following this biennium, Crespo was later succeeded by Guzmán Blanco himself.
-Crespo would later return to power during the Legalist Revolution (1892), ruling until 1898., who returned for a third presidential term (1892–1898).
+Crespo would later return to power during the Legalist Revolution (1892), ruling until 1898.

 Background

 In the 1884 elections, following the recommendation of dictator Antonio Guzmán Blanco, the Federal Council unanimously elected Joaquín Crespo over other candidates, including Juan Pablo Rojas Paúl and General Venancio Pulgar.
 Crespo was a loyal ally of Guzmán Blanco.
 After the election, Guzmán Blanco departed for Europe, serving as extraordinary ambassador and plenipotentiary minister to London and later Paris.

 Cabinet

 Members of Guzmán Blanco's informal "Círculo de la Adoración Perpetua" Francisco González Guinán, Juan Pablo Rojas Paúl, and Andrés Simón Ibarra were initially appointed to the executive cabinet.
 However, they were replaced on 15 December 1884 by Vicente Amengual, José Antonio Velutini, Bernardino Mirabal, and General Víctor Barret de Nazaris.